EvgenyUgolkov/StyleGAN2ADA-for-HR-dataset/README.md

+# Overview

+This repository contains information about how to use StyleGAN2ADA to create a training dataset with High-Resolution images of rocks as follow

 # Pre-processing

 Before running the StyleGAN2ADA for generating 2D High-Resolution segmented training dataset, we need to pre-process the microscope images: